uwaiseibna2/GAP/README.md

 ## PredictRegions

 The PredictRegions function takes as input the paths to the GAP input files.
 Unlike the previous functions, it does not require a genomic region, as it works on all the genomic regions present in the second input file.
 It trains a neural network on each genomic region, beginning with the simplest architecture and increasing in complexity, and stops if it identifies an architecture with a cross-validation error of zero.
 Otherwise, it trains on all architectures and selects the simplest architecture with the minimum cross-validation error.
 Then, the minimum cross-validation error across all genomic regions is identified, and those regions with this cross-validation error are predicted to be putatively associated with the phenotype.
-The output of this function is a file named `associated.csv` under the `results` folder, which contains the identifiers for all predicted genomic regions listed in a single column.
+The output of this function is a file named `associated.csv` in the `results` folder, which contains the identifiers for all predicted genomic regions listed in a single column.

 **Command Structure**